wsadza/metal/README.md

 # Metal
 <img src=".media/sections/section-a.png" align="left" width="5%" height="auto"/>

 Ever been fascinated by remote gaming?
 Same!
-Inspired by the [`selkies-gstreamer`](https://github.com/selkies-project/selkies-gstreamer) project (a relic of [`Google Stadia's`](https://github.com/GoogleCloudPlatform/selkies-examples/tree/master) epicness), I decided to repack their [`egl solution`](https://github.com/selkies-project/docker-nvidia-egl-desktop) for fun and learning - obviously.
+Inspired by the [`selkies-gstreamer`](https://github.com/selkies-project/selkies-gstreamer) project (a relic of [`Google Stadia's`](https://github.com/GoogleCloudPlatform/selkies-examples/tree/master) epicness), I decided to repack their [`egl solution`](https://github.com/selkies-project/docker-nvidia-egl-desktop) for fun - obviously.

 Introducing my totally modular, Dockerized streaming service.
 Build it your way, whether you're on Debian or Ubuntu (I went agnostic on dependencies to keep it flexible).
 I revamped the structure for ultimate control, throwing in Supervisord magic, with a dash of [`s6-overlay`](https://github.com/just-containers/s6-overlay) and some [`docker-steam-headless`](https://github.com/Steam-Headless/docker-steam-headless) trickery.